Oxie: History

 The area around Oxie is rich in archaeological finds.
 Settlements from the Neolithic, Bronze Age and Iron Age have been discovered.
 The spectacular bronze-age burial mounds Kungshögarna (Mounds of the Kings) provides a monumental sight, overlooking the highway to Malmö.
 These mounds, at 60 m above sea level, are also the highest natural point in Malmö municipality.

 Oxie is first mentioned in written sources 1130 as Oshögha, believed to mean the mound by the spring.
 As the center point of the church municipality Oxie hundred, Oxie was also the seat of the hundred thing (Häradstinget), which was held every spring and autumn.
 Local names such as Tingbacken (Thing hill) and Tingdammen (Thing pond) indicate the location of the things.
 Galjebacken (Gallow Hill) is another place, bearing witness to the judicial powers of the hundred thing.
 Galjebacken was used for executions well into the 19th century.
 The oldest building in Oxie is the church, originally built in 1160.
 It was heavily restored in 1848 by Carl Georg Brunius, but the walls of the nave, the southern gate and the Baptismal font are all remains from the original church.
 There are theories that a wooden church existed at the site prior to the 1160 stone construction.

 In the late 19th and early 20th century, the village expanded with the establishment of several brick and gravel industries.
 Remains from this era can still be seen in the topography of Oxie.
 Like in many other small, rural communities this rapid industrialisation was facilitated by the establishment of railroad communications.

 Oxie was a municipality of its own until it merged with Malmö in 1967.
 Today, Oxie is made up of the previously separate villages Oxie, Käglinge, Toarp and Kristineberg.
 In addition, Oxie district also included the villages Lockarp, Glostorp and Krumby.

-Neighbourhoods
+Neighborhoods

 The neighbourhoods of the city district of Oxie were: